The Cayman Islands’ position on beneficial ownership

 In keeping pace with these and other global developments, over the past few years the Cayman Islands has invested significant time, effort and expense to develop and implement our new Beneficial Ownership Transparency Act.
 The Act, which aligns with current global standards, consolidates all the Cayman Islands’ previous beneficial ownership legislation.
 It also fosters compliance through our multilayered robust verification requirements, which are intended to ensure high-quality beneficial ownership information.

-More broadly, the Act augments our reputation for international cooperation by providing rapid, unfettered access to our law enforcement agencies and competent authorities.
+More broadly, the Act augments Cayman’s reputation for international cooperation by providing rapid, unfettered access to our law enforcement agencies and competent authorities, the government said.
 Access is also provided to government agencies, including those involved in public procurement, licensed financial institutions, and regulated designated non-financial businesses and professions.
 It also assists us with preparations for the Cayman Islands’ 5th round mutual evaluation under the Financial Action Task Force (FATF), which sets the global standard for beneficial ownership transparency.

 With regard to LIA, The Beneficial Ownership (Legitimate Interest Access) Regulations, 2024, are expected to be considered by Cabinet shortly.
 These regulations will set the legal framework that permits certain members of the public to access beneficial ownership information, once they have demonstrated a legitimate interest for doing so.